Table of Content

 Her airway was now clear and she could breathe.

 But the adventure wasn’t over.
 She seized 12 times that night, making her transportation to the dorm room extremely difficult.
 Finally using the spine board RESCUE 1122 team had brought, we placed her and strapped her and quickly moved her to the ambulance.
-Within 5 minutes, we reached the nearby hospital and she was taken to neuro-consultant.
+Within 5 minutes, we reached the nearby hospital and she was taken to best neurosurgeon for better treatment.

 Seizures are our body’s way of telling us that something might not be working right in our brain and the little wires (neurons) that carry its message to other parts of the body.
 The reason for having seizures range from being genetic to environmental.
 Eshal had been negligent of her diet and food was never the priority for her.
 She would go through the day without any nutrition and rely on soft drinks for her stomach tumbled.